booch/presentations/proposals/Strange Loop/2016/How to Conference.md

     - It's not
     - Either they're an extrovert, and generally don't mind talking to people
     - Or they're an introvert, and using their as a way to get people to talk to them
+    - And if you follow the speaker on Twitter and they follow you, say "hello" dammit.
+This happened to me last year.
+A bunch of people in the room followed me and didn't say hi.
   - Just don't monopolize their time

 - ???